Skip to main content

 What is Moodle's deprecation policy?

-• Deprecations should only be on master, not on stables (exceptions may be made for some external service integrations)
+• Deprecations should only be on main, not on stables (exceptions may be made for some external service integrations)

 • Deprecations apply to all public APIs, classes, and files.